Strategy, Leadership & Innovation in Healthcare

 Entry requirements

-Please contact the Programme Director Martin McNamara martin.mcnamara@ucd.ie before you make your application.
+You are welcome to contact the Programme Director, Professor Martin McNamara (martin.mcnamara@ucd.ie) to discuss the programme and its suitability for you before you make your application.

 Application dates